 PubMed¶

-PubMed is the starting point for most biomedical literature work because it gives researchers a shared identifier system, durable abstracts, and the fastest path from a gene, disease, or drug question to the papers that matter.
+"PubMed" is an umbrella label for BioMCP's PMID-centric literature workflow, so it is the starting point for most biomedical literature work: researchers get a shared identifier system, durable abstracts, and the fastest path from a gene, disease, or drug question to the papers that matter.
 If you want an MCP-friendly literature workflow that still speaks the language of PMIDs, this is the page to start with.

 In BioMCP, PubMed is both a direct article-search source and part of the